-Ginkgo biloba, also known as the maidenhair tree, is one of the oldest species of trees on the planet.
-The tree is considered to be a "living fossil", meaning that it has continued to survive even after major extinction events.
+The tree is considered to be a "living fossil", meaning that it has continued to survive even after major extinction events.1

-The dried leaves of the plant can also be used to make tea.
+The extract can be taken as a supplement, and the dried leaves of the plant can be used to make tea.

 Possible health benefits of ginkgo biloba

-There is some evidence indicating that people with dementia can benefit from taking ginkgo, although more studies are required.
-Some of its benefits can include:
+There is some evidence indicating that ginkgo can help people with dementia, although more studies are required to confirm this.